 From Pisciadù Hut take path n.
 666 southwards, along the eastern shore of the lake.
 Above the Val de Tita, there are two possibilities: an easier path, or a section equipped with fixed ropes.
 The path then continues on gravel and sometimes on patches of snow up to a saddle.
 The trail then goes up to Dante's Altipiano del Sella where, in case of fog, you must follow the signs very carefully.
 You then turn southwards, cross the plateau, and descend to Forcella d'Antersass, at 2861 m, where path n.
 666 ends.
 You now start walking on path no. 647.

-At the refuge, a wide and steep scree slope begins; you can follow the numerous switchbacks, or let yourself "slide" on the soft gravel.
+At the rifugio, a wide and steep scree slope begins; you can follow the numerous switchbacks, or let yourself "slide" on the soft gravel.
 Finally, the path leads down to Passo Pordòi, at 2239 meters.
 From Passo Pordòi, take path 601 southwards, towards a chapel.
-Following the eastern slope of Sass Beccè, the trail leads to Refuge Baita Fredarola, 2370 m.
+Following the eastern slope of Sass Beccè, the trail leads to Rifugio Baita Fredarola, 2370 m.

-From Fredarola Refuge, the path bends eastwards to enter the Vièl dal Pan (Path of Bread), an ancient path between the Val di Fassa and the Agordino.
+From Fredarola Rifugio, the path bends eastwards to enter the Vièl dal Pan (Path of Bread), an ancient path between the Val di Fassa and the Agordino.
 The path is wide and panoramic, especially on the Marmolada that stands out gigantic in front of it.
-At about halfway along the path there is the Refuge Vièl dal Pan, 2432 m.
-From Refuge Viel Dal Pan follow the path up to the junction with path n.
+At about halfway along the path there is the Rifugio Vièl dal Pan, 2432 m.
+From Rifugio Viel Dal Pan follow the path up to the junction with path n.
 698. Follow path n.
-601 to the south, then turn west along the steep meadows, until you reach the nearby Refuge "Ettore Castiglioni" at Marmolada (2044 m).
+601 to the south, then turn west along the steep meadows, until you reach the nearby Rifugio Castiglioni Marmolada (2044 m).

 Walking time: 7 hours